soldierforus/100-days-of-code/log.md

 **Next Up**
 [1000hours] More bugs found.
 I think these may be problems with the none-persist module  I want a more robust time logger anyways so I can produce visual data for time tracked using dates (eg weekly/monthly averages etc).
 Remove files from github.
 Create new feature branch.

-[Personal Website] I Discovered the collapsed menu bar on my website is not functional; need to diagnose and fix.
+[Personal Website] I discovered the collapsed menu bar on my website is not functional; need to diagnose and fix.
 Remove files from github.
 Create new feature branch.

 [TalkSick.Space] - More work on my friends website.